gearbot/GearBot/web/src/docs/guides/custom_commands.md

 ```
 Please mind the trigger can not have spaces in it.

-Once done this, you may use the command by saying
+Once done this, you may use the command by saying:
 ```
 !<trigger>
 ```